jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 ## Derived Constructs

-Constructs known from other programming languages, have a reasonably unique expression using combinations of these basic elements from Circular.
+Constructs known from other programming languages have a reasonably unique expression using combinations of the basic elements from Circular.
 Here follows an attempt to accompany this claim with examples.

 ## Command Definitions